 At one time this piece of land was going to be used for one of the many public libraries in the Houston area.
 But when another location was chosen this piece of land suddenly became an unauthorized dumping ground.
 Obviously for the nearby neighbors as well as businesses in the area this became an eyesore!

-What was a negative was turned into a positive because of the actions of some nearby neighbors.
+What was a negative turned into a positive because of the actions of some nearby neighbors.
 One particular lady by the name of Meredith Burke appealed to City Hall for permission to make some improvements on this land.
-She was an avid gardener with an obvious green thumb.
-When permission was given the work on the southern part of the land adjacent to neighborhood homes began.
+She was an avid gardener with an apparent green thumb.
+When permission was given the work on the southern part of the area adjacent to neighborhood homes began.

 Meredith Burke’s dream was to build an attractive and useful organic community garden.
 In 1992 the gardens were named in her honor.
 It is one of many Urban Harvest community gardens throughout our city.

 The nearby Castle Court Neighborhood Association maintained the lot with the help of volunteers.

 The Library Department turned over the property to the Houston Department of Parks and Recreation in the year 2004.
 A non-profit group of citizens called Friends of Mandell Park started after that transfer of land ownership.
 They began raising funds for the development and maintenance of the entire plot.
 Over one million dollars was raised with the help of foundations as well as individuals.